serain/serain.github.io/_posts/2018-12-31-revisiting-email-spoofing.markdown

 * Review your inbound email filtering solution: ensure SPF, DKIM and DMARC validation are enabled.
 Emails that fail validation should be quarantined.
 * If you need to whitelist external domains, or treat them as internal domains, check that the domains' SPF and DMARC records are well configured so that they cannot be spoofed.
 * Review your own SPF and DMARC records.
-You want SPF to _hard_ fail and DMARC to have a `reject` policy.
+You want SPF to _hard_ fail and DMARC to have a `reject` policy for both domains and subdomains.
+* Ensure _all_ of your domains have SPF and DMARC configured.
+Even if `contoso.com` is properly configured, you don't want attackers sending emails from `contoso-sales.com`.